 - Sole Proprietorship

 - General Partnership

 Businesses may be structured in a variety of ways, each with its own advantages and disadvantages.
 Following is a brief overview of some of the more common business structures and the associated registration forms that must be filed with the Secretary of State’s Office.
 It may be necessary to obtain for your business additional forms or state and local licenses.
 The Secretary of State's Office strongly recommends that you consult with an attorney, accountant, financial adviser, and/or banker to help you determine which structure best suits your needs.

-If you plan to start a sole proprietorship and you are not planning to do business under your full, true, and correct name, you must file an Application for Registration of Assumed Business Name with the Secretary of State's Office.
+If you plan to start a sole proprietorship and you are not planning to do business under your own name, you must file an Application for Registration of Assumed Business Name with the Secretary of State's Office.
 Otherwise, no registration is required.
 You must obtain any necessary state and local business licenses.